 Phyllis Campbell is the chairman of the Pacific Northwest for JP Morgan Chase.
-She serves on JPMorgan Chase’s Executive Committee and is the firm's senior executive in Washington, Oregon and Idaho across businesses.
+She serves on JP Morgan Chase’s Executive Committee and is the firm's senior executive in Washington, Oregon, and Idaho across businesses.
 Previously she was the president/CEO of The Seattle Foundation.
 Prior to that she served as president and CEO of US Bank of Washington.
 Phyllis holds an MBA from the University of Washington's Executive MBA Program, BA in Business Administration from Washington State University, and is a graduate of the Pacific Coast Banking School at the University of Washington, as well as Stanford University's Executive Management Program.
-Campbell also holds honorary doctorates from Whitworth College and Gonzaga University.
+Campbell also holds honorary doctorates from Whitworth University and Gonzaga University.

 Allan C. Golston is the president of the United States Program at the Bill and Melinda Gates Foundation.
 He leads the foundation's efforts to reduce inequities and increase access to opportunities for low-income and disadvantaged Americans.
 He oversees the U.S. Program's major areas of grant-making including education, U.S. libraries, Pacific Northwest, special initiatives, and advocacy.
 Golston joined the foundation in 1999 and recently served as chief financial and administrative officer.
 He holds a master’s degree in business administration from Seattle University and a bachelor’s degree in accounting from the University of Colorado.